yanqd0/docker-hugo/README.md

       - 1313:1313
 ```

-And then, run `docker-compose up -d`.
+Run `docker-compose up -d`, then a hugo server with many arguments in the port 1313 is serving.

 There is a verified [docker-compose.yml] for example.